M27113/AI_Research_Agent/README.md

 ## 🧠 AI Assistance Disclosure

 This project leveraged AI (ChatGPT) for guidance on code readability and organization.
-The full implementation, testing, final integration, and learning process were completed independently by me.
+All design, implementation, debugging, testing, integration, and learning were completed independently by me.